A) Function over Form

 Another big warning sign concerning antidepressant methodology is the varying time courses required for the same chemicals.
 The mood boost from MDMA occurs in under an hour, ketamine carries antidepressant effect within days, but an SSRI is supposed to be allowed weeks to work.
 So what’s the difference?

 With all these different, or uncertain, mechanisms at work shouldn’t we be open to many different possibilities?
-We shall.

 D) AMS as PFM